llcllc1997/GCSCoOp/gcscoop/README.md

 ## How to Install
-This code is built on top of the toolbox [Dassl.ProGrad.pytorch](https://github.com/BeierZhu/Prompt-align/tree/main/Dassl.ProGrad.pytorch).
+This code is built on top of the toolbox [Dassl.gcscoop.pytorch].
 You can prepare the environment as follows:

 ```
 # Create a conda environment